Llandawke – St Odoceus’ Church

 Current state

-The picturesque church has preserved its original perimeter walls and many medieval architectural details to this day.
-On the left side of the entrance portal is located a two-light, rectangular window in the style of Perpendicular Gothic, and on the right side there is a pointed arch window in the style of Decorated Gothic with an early modern tracery.
-The Gothic window is also located in the south and east wall of the chancel and on the north side of the nave and presbytery.
-Inside the chancel there is a piscina and a niche in which there was a tombstone.
-On the north side is the 14th-century tombstone of Margaret Marlos, the niece of Sir Guy de Brian of Laugharne, unfortunately cut in three by thieves.
-In the church there is also a stone slab from the 5th or 6th century with Latin and ogham inscriptions.
+The picturesque church has retained its original perimeter walls and many medieval architectural details to this day.
+The restoration works carried out on it were limited to faithful replication of the original windows from the 15th/16th centuries, re-roofing and plastering the interior.
+The tower windows were partially transformed.
+On the left side of the entrance portal from the early 14th century there is a rectangular window in the Perpendicular Gothic style, and on the right side there is a pointed window in the Decorated Gothic style with modern tracery.
+There are also a late Gothic windows in the southern and eastern walls of the chancel and on the northern side of the nave and chancel.
+Inside the chancel there is a preserved piscina and chancel arcade from 13th century and a 14th century niche, in which a tombstone was previously located.
+On the northern side there is a 14th century figurative tombstone of Margaret Marlos, niece of Sir Guy de Brian of Laugharne Castle, unfortunately cut into three pieces by thieves.
+The church also contains a stone from the 5th or 6th century with Latin and Ogham inscriptions.

 bibliography: